 Getting strategic buy-in

-If diversity is to truly take root within an organisation, it has to be a core business initiative – not an addendum tacked onto the tail end of a human resources policy.
+If diversity is to truly take root within an organization, it has to be a core business initiative – not an addendum tacked onto the tail end of a human resources policy.
 To achieve that, strategic buy-in from the top table is essential.